graum/xyz/readme.md

+# Update
+We moved our activities over to gitlab and this repo is no archival.
+For the active one with updates please head over to our (graum gitlab)[https://gitlab.com/graum/xyz].
+See you there!

 # graum.xyz - space for libre text and poetry

 graum.xyz is a berlin based publishing project which mainly focusses on contemporary poetry and any form of experimental writing